sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 The ``PHPUnit\Framework\Attributes\CoversNothing`` attribute can be used to specify that tests should not contribute to code coverage at all.
-This can be helpful when writing integration tests and to make sure you only generate code coverage with unit tests.
+This can be helpful when writing integration tests and to make sure you only generate code coverage with smaller tests.

 .. code-block:: php
     :caption: A test that specifies that it does not want to contribute to code coverage